lifebit-ai/ecw-converter/README.md

     * `compliant-cog` directory to contain COG files
 * `ecw` directory to store the .ecw files once unzipped

-When running the Nextflow pipeline only the `tif` & `img` directories are outputted to save storage space
+When running the Nextflow pipeline only the `tif` & `img` directories are outputted to save storage space.

+When run over Deploit results are made in the users S3 bucket generated by Deploit.
+This will be located in `s3://lifebit-user-data-<id>/results/job-<id>/results/` as shown by Deploit